mantidproject/mantid/docs/source/concepts/CrystalField.rst

 whilst the :math:`\langle r^k \rangle \theta_k` parts depend on the magnetic ion within that environment and may be factored out.
 In practice, however, it was found that although in some cases the parameters may be transfered between ions, this often fails.

-Instead, in the neutron spectroscopy literatures, the full product
+Instead, in the neutron spectroscopy literature, the full product

 .. math::
     B_q^k = A_q^k \langle r^k\rangle \theta_k